2021–22 James Madison Dukes women's basketball team

 The 2021–22 James Madison Dukes women's basketball team represented James Madison University during the 2021–22 NCAA Division I women's basketball season.
-The Dukes, led by sixth-year head coach Sean O'Regan, played their home games at the Atlantic Union Bank Center as members of the Colonial Athletic Association (CAA).
-They finished the season 14–15, 10–8 in CAA play.
-As this was their last season in the CAA, the conference banned all athletic teams at JMU, including women's basketball from participating in all post-season play.
+The Dukes, led by sixth-year head coach Sean O'Regan, played their home games at the Atlantic Union Bank Center in Harrisonburg, Virginia as members of the Colonial Athletic Association (CAA).
+They finished the season 14–15, 10–8 in CAA play, to finish in fourth place in the conference standings.
+As this was their last season in the CAA, the conference banned all athletic teams at JMU, including women's basketball, from participating in all post-season play.